-Be sure to provide a detailed description of the procedures used in the study.
+Next, provide a detailed description of the procedures used in the study.
 This includes a step-by-step account of the data collection and analysis process, including any specific instruments or tools used.
 It’s important to be transparent and clear in describing the procedures, as this allows for replication of the study.

-In conclusion, the methodology is a crucial component of the dissertation.
-It provides a detailed account of the research design, methods, and procedures, ethical considerations, and limitations.
-All of this comprises a detailed and comprehensive methodology that demonstrates the rigor and credibility of the research and allows for replication of the study.
-It’s important to note that methodology section should be written in a way that is easy to understand and follow.
-Be clear and concise.
-It’s always a good idea to get a second opinion on the methodology section, either from your advisor or a peer, to ensure that is is clear, accurate, and complete.
+In conclusion, the methodology section is a crucial component of the dissertation.
+It provides a detailed account of the research design, methods, and procedures used in the study.
+By being clear and specific in describing the research design, providing a detailed description of the procedures, discussing ethical considerations, and evaluating the methods used, doctoral students can write a detailed and comprehensive methodology section that demonstrates the rigor and credibility of their research and allows for replication of the study.
+It is important to note that the methodology section should be written in a way that is easy to understand and follow, it should be clear and concise.
+It’s always a good idea to get a second opinion on the methodology section, either from your advisor or a peer, to ensure that it is clear, accurate, and complete.